-Without question, a company car is a huge perk.
+A company car is a huge perk.
 Employees get to drive a nice vehicle without all the expense and liability.
 The company can attract top talent while projecting a uniformly classy and trustworthy image.
-But company cars come at a cost, pushing some employers to reconsider.
+But company cars come at a cost.